techSash/Waste-classification/README.md

 We trained the model with 22564 images of which 12565 images were of oraganic items and 9999 images were of recyclable items.
 For the test set we had 1401 images for oragnic items and 1112 images of recyclable items making a total of 2513 items.

 The dataset is availble in kaggle.
-The link is available below https://www.kaggle.com/techsash/waste-classification-data
+The link is available below <br>
+https://www.kaggle.com/techsash/waste-classification-data

 Many hours of work has gone in collecting and cleaning the data.
 While the data is free to use, we expect attribution when the dataset is used.